CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.1.md

 1. you have sensitivity labels employed within the enterprise;
 1. you have set the right level of permissions to the labels;
 1. you are protecting your most sensitive information using labels.

+## Conclusion

+In conclusion, the integration of **Sensitivity Labels in Microsoft Copilot** for **Microsoft 365** significantly enhances security and compliance measures. **Sensitivity Labels**, being customizable, allow organizations to tailor categories for different levels of sensitive content, ensuring alignment with specific business needs.
+The clear text storage of labels in metadata facilitates interoperability with third-party apps and services, enabling them to apply their protective actions if necessary.

+In the context of **Microsoft Copilot**, Sensitivity Labels play a crucial role in providing an extra layer of protection.
+The visibility of the sensitivity label with the highest priority to users in Graph-grounded chat conversations ensures that the most restrictive label is appropriately acknowledged.
+To maximize the effectiveness of **Microsoft 365 Copilot** in safeguarding sensitive information, it is imperative for organizations to implement sensitivity labels, establish appropriate permissions, and protect their most sensitive data using these labels.
+This integrated approach ensures a robust security posture and compliance adherence within the **Microsoft 365** environment.